santhtadi/AutomatedAnnotations/README.md

 7. Press the key 'p' on keyboard to continue tracking

-8. press 'q' to stop the script
+8. press 'q' to stop the script execution.